 Believe me I tried.
-I truly gave it my best shot!
-For over two decades I ran a network marketing corporation while home educating my three children.
-On top of that, I led a weekly community Bible study and a high school speech club.
+I gave my best shot!
+For over two decades I ran the nutritional network marketing corporation I had co-founded while home educating my three children.
+In addition I led a weekly community Bible study and a high school speech club.
 That was in addition to going to the gym every day, keeping a morning personal development routine and managing my home.
 My schedule also included nightly speaking engagements and business networking events.

 Perhaps YOUR story is similar.
 I don’t give up easily but after two decades of my best effort I came to the brilliant conclusion that I cannot do it all!
 I prayed and I studied with Continue reading

 Where do you encourage yourself when it feels like your world is falling apart?
 How do you find encourage when you feel like you are all alone?
 Who motivates the motivator?
 Who encourages the leader?